kostmo/circleci-failure-tracker/CONTRIBUTING.md

 Local testing
 ===========

+Several credentials strings are required for the app.
+These can be stored as JSON files in your own private repository:

+* `app-credentials-local.json`
+* `app-credentials-remote.json`
+* `database-credentials-local.json`
+* `database-credentials-remote.json`
+* `github-personal-access-token.txt`

+Given the right credentials, one may use this command to build and run locally using the production database:

+    ./run.py --prod-db

 ### Without docker

-To run the scanner with a fresh database:
+((DEPRECATED)) To run the scanner with a fresh database:

     stack run run-scanner -- --wipe --count 10 --branch master

-To run the scanner on some specific Pull Requests:
+((DEPRECATED)) To run the scanner on some specific Pull Requests:

     stack run run-scanner -- --wipe --count 50 --branch pull/18339 --branch pull/18340 --branch pull/18341 --branch pull/18342 --branch pull/18343 --branch pull/18907

-To launch the server, run the following from the `haskell/` directory:

-    find -name "*.tix" -delete && stack run my-webapp -- --data-path static

 ### With docker